yiisoft/validator/README.md

 `skipOnEmptyCallback` - only non-empty values (not `null`, `[]`, or `''`) are validated.
 - If `skipOnEmptyCallback` is set, it takes precedence to determine emptiness.

-While using first option is usually enough for HTML forms, the second one is more suitable for APIs.
+Using first option is usually good for HTML forms.
+The second one is more suitable for APIs.

 The empty values can be also limited to `null` only: